sanchez2210/aws-cloudwatch-statsd-backend/README.md

 is will produce the equivalent to the former configuration example.
 Note that both will be suppressed if overriden as in the former configuration example.

-## Whitelisting Metrics
+## Whitelisting/Blacklisting Metrics

 Using cloudwatch will incur a cost for each metric sent.
-In order to control your costs, you can optionally whitelist (by full metric name) those metrics sent to cloudwatch.
+In order to control your costs, you can optionally whitelist and blacklist (by full metric name) those metrics sent to cloudwatch.
 For example:

     {
         backends: [ "aws-cloudwatch-statsd-backend" ],